 Late last year Disneyland Paris announced they would be removing the inclusive buffet breakfast from hotel stays and that this can now be added as an additional option aptly called a Breakfast Plan.
 For many this was not welcome news, but it actually does make sense.
 I did a little bit of research and a typical buffet breakfast at Disney’s Newport Bay Club or Hotel New York in Paris will cost £19 per adult.
 Comparing to a similar buffet-style breakfast at Disney’s Animal Kingdom Lodge in Florida which works out $24.50 – that’s £19.53 according to XE currency today.
 Therefore it is almost the same.

 What do you think about the cost of food at Disneyland Paris vs Walt Disney World?
 Have you visited both resorts and found the difference in dining to be a detractor from your experience?
 Also if anyone happens to have eaten at Casey’s Corner in Florida and Paris in a short-period of time and could tell me which meal was better I’d love to know.
-The last time I visited Disneyland Paris was for their 20th Anniversary in 2012 so I can’t really remember!
+Stay tuned for a few more articles from my very recent trip to Disneyland Paris!